Notes on solving and playing peg solitaire on a computer: Single vacancy to single survivor problems

 If we have \textit{any solution}, and play this solution until reaching board $b$ with $n$ pegs, then it must be that $b\in \winning_n$.
-The sets $\winning_n$ are usually much smaller than the $\forward_n$ and $\backward_n$, these are the nuggets of gold that we seek, because they enable us to quickly recognize any winning board position.
+The sets $\winning_n$ tend to be much smaller than $\forward_n$ and $\backward_n$.
+These winning sets $\winning_n$ are the nuggets of gold that we seek, because they will enable us to quickly recognize when a jump leads to a dead end.

 As a practical matter, to find $\winning_n$ it is not necessary to calculate every $\forward_n$ and $\backward_n$ for each $n$ between $1$ and $N-1$ and perform their intersection (intersecting two sets with potentially billions of elements is not a trivial computation).
 Suppose we can calculate the forward sets to $\forward_k$, and the backward sets to $\backward_k$ for some $k$ between $N-1$ and $1$.
 If the problem has a solution, then $\winning_k=\forward_k\cap\backward_k$ is not empty.
 We then compute $\winning_{k-1}, \winning_{k-2}, \ldots, \winning_1=\{\boardend\}$ recursively using